bolducke/bolducke.github.io/_projects/websites.md

     </div>
 </div>

-With great friends, I help organize small events where people would play together on different types of games from the evening through the morning.
-(This is why we named the event "Quart de Nuit" [Night Shift]) We did 3-4 events at a Gaming Cafe and were able to regroup 30 people.
+Before the pandemic, I helped organize small events with great friends where people would play together on different types of games from the evening through the morning.
+We named the event “Quart de Nuit” [Night Shift].
+We held 3-4 events at a Gaming Cafe and were able to regroup 30 people.
 Then, we decided to go bigger and loan a room.
-We try to have a karaoke, a screen with the competition, local gaming stands to play together, some gaming board games, and a bar.
+We tried to have a karaoke, a screen with the competition, local gaming stands to play together, some gaming board games, and a bar.
 We decided that we needed a website so that it would be simpler to be paid.
-Sadly, the pandemic happened and we had to cancel everything.
+Unfortunately, the pandemic happened and we had to cancel everything.

 I was responsible for the overall backend/frontend communication with the API.